 Cyber Threats and Terrorism: Are We Secure?

-In the wake of WikiLeaks and China hacking American computer networks, cyber security continues to be a hot policy and legal issue.
+With massive data breaches commonplace and data integrity in doubt, cyber security continues to be a vital policy and legal issue.
 The challenges are real and plentiful: while the openness of PCs and the Internet has spawned an abundance of connectivity and creativity, it has also brought a growing scourge of spam, viruses, identity theft and cyber-terrorism.
 But in the face of such threats, the answer is not a move toward simpler, locked-down devices in exchange for security, Jonathan Zittrain argues.
-He discusses the false starts in understanding the simultaneously underappreciated and overhyped fields of cyber security and cyber warfare, and offers a view on where the deepest problems lie – and how to address them.
+He discusses the false starts in understanding the simultaneously under-appreciated and overhyped fields of cybersecurity and cyber warfare, and offers a view on where the deepest problems lie – and how to address them.
 Should we be afraid?
 Are we prepared?
 In this presentation, Zittrain will explore:

 “Jonathan was superb.
 We have never had such a high quality series of executives sharing meaningful insights together in one room like that before in our 9+ year history of doing this.
 Definitely a format we intend to replicate in other events going forward.”